lordksix/lordksix/README.md

 <h2>💬 Ask me about <br></h2>
-If you have any questions related to Python, Java, React, Ruby, or PHP, feel free to ask me.
+Please ask me if you have any questions about Python, Java, React, Ruby, or PHP.
 I'm always happy to help and share my knowledge.
 <br>

 <h2>📫 How to reach me <br></h2>